CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 ### Modus Ponens

 **Modus Ponens** is an affirmative conditional syllogism.
-If the antecedent P is true, then the consequent Q is also true.
+If the antecedent P is true, then the consequent Q is also true:
 1. **Major Premise:** If a person is a citizen of Israel (P), they have the right to vote (Q).
 2. **Minor Premise:** Sufian is a citizen of Israel (P is true).
 3. **Conclusion:** Therefore, Sufian has the right to vote (Q is true).

 If you are really astute, you will notice that **Modus Ponens** can bear a resemblance to a simple categorical syllogism.
-If you were to use categorization, you could still build a similar argument in this context.
+If you were to use categorization, you could still build a similar argument in this context:
 1. **Major Premise:** All citizens of Israel have the right to vote.
 2. **Minor Premise:** Sufian is a citizen of Israel.
 3. **Conclusion:** Sufian has the right to vote.